Nonlinear $q$-voter model involving nonconformity on networks: Result and Discussion

+We perform extensive numerical simulations to investigate the order parameter \( m \), Binder cumulant \( U \), and susceptibility \( \chi \) for the model with independence, focusing on a typical value of \( q = 3 \) and a skepticism level \( s = 1.0 \).
+The critical exponents \(\beta\), \(\nu\), and \(\gamma\) are determined using FSS analysis.
+As shown in Fig.~\ref{fig:critical_mf_indep}, the model exhibits a continuous phase transition, with the critical point \( p_c \) determined from the intersection of lines in the Binder cumulant \( U \) versus probability \( p \) plot.
+The critical point is observed at \( p_c \approx 0.334 \), as illustrated in the inset of panel (a).
+This result aligns closely with the analytical prediction in Eq.~\eqref{eq:Eq20}, which gives \( p_c = 1/3 \) for \( q = 3 \) and \( s = 1 \).

+The main panels of Fig.~\ref{fig:critical_mf_indep} display the scaling plots near the critical point \( p_c \), showing data collapse for \(\beta \approx 0.5\), \(\nu \approx 2.0\), and \(\gamma \approx 1.0\).
+These critical exponents are consistent with those obtained for other opinion dynamics models, such as the Sznajd model \cite{muslim2020phase, MUSLIM2022133379}, the majority rule model on the complete graph \cite{MUSLIM2022128307}, the kinetic exchange model \cite{crokidakis2014phase, krapivsky2010kinetic}, and the majority rule on complex networks \cite{mulya2024phase, muslim2024impact}.
+These critical exponents suggest that the model belongs to the same universality class as the mean-field Ising model.
+These scaling parameters are applicable in cases where the model undergoes a continuous phase transition (\( s \neq 0, 1 < q \leq 5 \)).

-\textit{\textbf{Model with anticonformist voters}}.
-The simulation result of this model is exhibited in Fig.~\ref{fig:critical_mf_anti}.
-One can see that the critical point that makes the model undergo a continuous phase transition is $p_c \approx 0.40$ [see panel (c)].
-Using the finite-size scaling relations, we also obtain the same $\gamma \approx 1.0, \beta \approx 0.5,$ and $\nu \approx 2.0$ as the model with independent voters.
-These critical exponents indicating the model is identical to the model with independent voters and belongs to the mean-field Ising universality class.
+Our numerical simulation results for the model with anticonformity are consistent with the analytical results in Eq.~\eqref{eq:pc_anti} and the simulation results.
+For \( q = 4 \) and \( s = 0.5 \), the simulation yields a critical point of \( p_c \approx 0.374 \), which agrees with the analytical prediction of \( p_c = 3/8 \).
+Using FSS analysis, we obtained the same critical exponents as those for the model with independence, namely \(\gamma \approx 1.0\), \(\beta \approx 0.5\), and \(\nu \approx 2.0\) (not shown).
+These critical exponents indicate that the model with anticonformist agents is identical to the model with independence in terms of scaling behavior and belongs to the same universality class as the mean-field Ising model.

-Fig.~\ref{fig:variate_s_anti} shows the comparison between numerical simulation versus analytical treatment in Eq.~\eqref{eq:Eq22} for $q = 5$, several values of skepticism level $s$ and population size $N = 10^5$.
-It can be seen that the numerical simulation is in well-agreement to the analytical treatment in Eq.~\eqref{eq:Eq20} after re-scaling $k \to m=2k-1$ [see the biggest panel].
-Three small panels show the scaling plot of the order parameter $m$, susceptibility $\chi$, and Binder cumulant $U$ based on Eq.~\eqref{eq:Eq23} and show the data collapse for all $s$.